 The first observation is that the proportion of women has never recovered the level of the initial edition – that of 1931 – when there were 6 women out of 64 registered participants.

 After the 1966 low of 1.60%, there was a slight upward trend with a first plateau at around 3% in the 1970s and a second plateau at around 6% from 1987 to 2015.
-Is the 2019 figure of 8% the beginning of a third plateau or the beginning of a more definite rise towards parity?
-The second hypothesis seems more likely, judging by the figures from the first pre-qualifying BRMs.
-But this needs to be confirmed.
+The 2019 figure of 8% which could have started a rise has not been confirmed and, on the contrary it fell to 7.24%.
+Parity is still a long way off.

 Age of registered participants for the Paris-Brest-Paris